The Rev. Herbert B. Taylor, President

 James McGowan, Chief Financial Officer

 Jim received a BS in Accountancy from Bentley University and joined a regional CPA firm specializing in health care.
 He became a Certified Public Accountant while at the firm and returned to Bentley University and earned a Master in Business Administration.
 He left public accounting to become controller and subsequently Chief Financial Officer of a rapidly growing international medical recruitment and employment firm with multiple international and stateside offices.
 For the next fifteen years he held CFO and VP roles in non-profit health care organizations with both financial and operational responsibility.
 The non-profit organizations focus included internal medicine, pediatrics, dentistry, outpatient mental health, inpatient obstetrics, long-term care and outpatient rehabilitation.
-Jim joined the New England Deaconess Association in 2014 and lives in Westwood with his wife and three children.
+Jim joined the New England Deaconess Association in 2014.

-Nancy Marzilli is the Vice President of Human Resources for Deaconess Abundant Life Communities.
+Nancy Marzilli is the Vice President of Human Resources and Employee Engagement for Deaconess Abundant Life Communities.
 She has corporate responsibility for the design, development and implementation of policies, procedures and programs that enable Deaconess to remain competitive and a leader in our industry.

 Nancy is a proactive Human Resources professional with over 25 years experience operating as a business partner with extensive experience in developing human resources policies and programs for global operations.
 She has broad generalist experience with working and consulting in large and small high-tech companies and healthcare organizations in the areas of human resources strategy development, performance management, executive and employee compensation, training and development, recruitment, and employment relations.